BLD

 Why is TopBuild stock trading below the offer?

 TopBuild shares trade around $410, well below the $505 offer, reflecting a ~19% merger arbitrage spread.
-As analyzed above, this gap suggests the market sees meaningful uncertainty around deal closing, likely tied to the stock-and-cash structure and regulatory timeline.
+As analyzed above, this gap reflects market uncertainty around deal closing, likely tied to the stock-and-cash structure and regulatory timeline.

 Are TopBuild insiders buying or selling stock?